Twitter’s character limit can produce challenges, but it can also be an opportunity for creativity. Use these 7 tips to write better tweets:

-Use these 7 tips to create interesting Tweets that don’t break the character bank:
+Use these 7 tips to create interesting Tweets that don’t break the character cap:

 Keep it simple

 Research (yes, actual research) has shown that Tweet copy with 50 characters or less generates 56 percent more engagement than Tweet copy with 50-100 characters, and it declines again with the next increase.
-While it isn’t always feasible to keep it quite that simple, it’s a stark reminder of how people like their Tweets: simple.
+While it isn’t always feasible to keep it that simple, these statistics are a good reminder of how people like their Tweets: simple.

 Visuals are a way to engage Twitter followers and keep the character count down.
 I’d venture to guess most of the “less than 50 character” Tweets include visuals.
 Use those visuals as a place to showcase compelling copy or a quote.
 And be certain to follow these guidelines so your published Tweets show up the way you intend.

-This twic, created for Adobe Marketing Cloud by Stoke, includes a quote from the article it is promoting.
+This tweet, created for Adobe Marketing Cloud by Stoke, includes a quote from the article it is promoting.

 Ask for action

-“Call to Action” (CTA) is a marketing buzzword — and rightfully so.
+A “call to action” (CTA) is a marketing buzzword — and rightfully so.
 Marketers rely on CTAs to drive user engagement and conversion.
-Improve your tweet efficiency by including CTAs right in the copy.
+Improve your tweet engagement by including CTAs right in the copy.
 Ask a user to learn more by clicking on your blog post, retweeting and sharing their opinion, replying and answering a question you ask, or engaging with a particular branded hashtag.